Pilea: Growing and Caring for It

 Choose a pot with drainage holes, essential to prevent waterlogging.
 A diameter of 10 to 15 cm is sufficient for a young plant.
 You can gradually move it to slightly larger pots as it grows.

 Use a light, well-draining growing medium.
-For example, you could mix 2/3 houseplant compost with 1/3 perlite, sand or vermiculite (to lighten the mix).
-You could also add some activated charcoal or coconut fibre to improve aeration.
+For example, create a mix of 2/3 houseplant compost and 1/3 perlite, sand or vermiculite (to lighten the mix).
+You could also add some activated charcoal or coconut coir to improve aeration.

-Here are the steps to plant or repot your Pilea correctly:
+Here are the steps to properly plant or repot your Pilea:

 - Place some of the growing medium in the pot.

-- Gently remove the plant from its original pot, taking care not to damage the roots.
+- Gently remove the plant from its original pot, being careful not to damage the roots.

 - Position the Pilea in the centre of the pot, then fill around it with the growing medium.